 There are so many variations and it could lead a newbie into a confusing spiral.
 Each type has differing levels of payout, depending on the level of complexity.
 If you are still stumped on which kind of bet you want to take, we got you covered.

-If you are still new to the greyhound betting game, we highly recommend keeping the wagers conservative and simple.
+If you are still new to the greyhound racing betting, we highly recommend keeping the wagers conservative and simple.
 The moment you get a firmer grasp on the many betting options, then maybe you can have more room to play around and experiment on the more complex types.